 |Ticket Type||Work Item Type|

-Custom Field Mappings (Optional)
+Additional Field Mappings (Optional)

-After you mark your Syncronization as “Active”, your Custom Field Mappings will appear to the right of your other settings.
+After you mark your synchronization as “Active”, your Custom Field Mappings will appear to the right of your other settings.
 These will allow you to map additional Ticket fields other than the defaults listed above including Custom Fields.

 Linking Tickets and Work Items from the Ticket Window